Zum Inhalt springenZur Suche springen

 In early October.
 The exact date varies from year to year.

-Beginning in 2023 we also evaluate some applications before the deadline and may give you feedback on whether your application was incomplete, to give you the chance to augment missing information.
+We also evaluate some applications before the deadline and may give you feedback on whether your application was incomplete, to give you the chance to augment missing information.

 It is impossible for us to give you positive feedback on your admission status before the deadline, but it might happen that you get negative feedback (as in: the grade is too low) before the deadline.